microsoft/playwright/docs/development/click.md

     </script>
     ```

-    We click the element and might be able to misclick.
-We do not detect this case and do not throw.
+    Playwright clicks the element, and might be able to misclick because it is already hidden.
+Playwright does not detect this case and does not throw.

     This is a typical flaky failure, because the network fetch is racing against the input driven by Playwright.
-The suggested solution is to wait for the response to arrive, and only then click.
-For example, consider a filtered list with a "Apply filters" button that fetches new data, removes all items from the list and inserts new ones.
+We suggest to wait for the response to arrive, and click after that.
+For example, consider a filtered list with an "Apply filters" button that fetches new data, removes all items from the list and inserts new ones.

     ```js
     await Promise.all([